top of page

 (2) Whether there is a qualifying relationship between the Petitioner and the Beneficiary (the person whom the Petitioner is trying to immigrate to the U.S.).

-Whether the Petitioner is eligible to immigrate someone to the U.S. generally relates to whether the Petitioner has been convicted of a crime related to sexual abuse/assault, was or is ineligible to have been granted LPR status or in some cases U.S. citizenship through naturalization, or might be subject to one of the marital limitations on immigrating a spouse.
+Whether the Petitioner is eligible to immigrate someone to the U.S. generally relates to whether the Petitioner has been convicted of a crime related to sexual abuse/assault, was or is ineligible to have been granted LPR status or in some cases U.S. citizenship through naturalization, or might be subject to one of the marital limitations on immigrating another spouse.

-If the government finds out that the LPR or naturalized U.S. citizen was in fact never eligible to become an LPR, naturalized U.S. citizen, or otherwise became deportable after having been granted LPR status, the government can initiate deportation/removal proceedings against the LPR Petitioner or even denaturalization proceedings against a naturalized U.S. citizen Petitioner.
-Thus, it is particularly important to know whether a Petitioner could trigger removal or denaturalization proceedings prior to filing an I-130 Visa Petition.
+If the government finds out that the LPR or naturalized U.S. citizen was in fact never eligible to become an LPR, naturalized U.S. citizen, or otherwise became deportable after having been granted LPR status, the government can initiate deportation proceedings against the LPR Petitioner or even denaturalization proceedings against a naturalized U.S. citizen Petitioner.
+Thus, it is particularly important to know whether a Petitioner could trigger deportation or denaturalization proceedings prior to filing an I-130 Visa Petition.

 Aside from Petitioner eligibility issues, the government will also verify whether the relationship between the Petitioner and Beneficiary is a relationship legally recognized under U.S. law.
 For instance, if the Petitioner is trying to immigrate their spouse the government will confirm whether the marital relationship is valid pursuant to U.S. law.